Finite element methods for electroneutral multicomponent electrolyte flows: Temporal discretization

 As in the steady case, problem \cref{eq:disc_transient_ensosm} with BCs \cref{eq:disc_steady_bcs} requires integral constraints for well-posedness.
 However, the interplay between the BCs, volumetric EOS and mass continuity equations becomes especially important in the transient setting, as we now elucidate through considerations similar to those in \cref{sec:constraints_discrete}.

 First, note that \cref{eq:disc_transient_ensosm_mavg} holds automatically when $q_h = 1$, as in the steady case.
 This suggests that at least one integral constraint will be needed for well-posedness.
-Next, taking the entries of $\bm{y}_h$ to be constants in \cref{eq:disc_transient_ensosm_cty} yields, similarly to \cref{eq:compat_conds_disc}, that
+Next, taking constant entries of $\bm{y}_h$ in \cref{eq:disc_transient_ensosm_cty} yields, similarly to \cref{eq:compat_conds_disc}, that

 If $g_J$ depends on $\Phi_Z$ by a Butler--Volmer-type BC \cref{eq:bv_linear}, then \cref{eq:transient_compat_conds_disc_pot} constrains additive shifts in $\Phi_{Z,h}$.
 Otherwise, assuming $g_J$ does not depend on $p$, $\bm{x}_{\nu}$ or $\Phi_Z$ and none of the $g_I$ depend on $\Phi_Z$, the (consequently undetermined) additive constant in $\Phi_{Z,h}$ can be fixed by an extra constraint $\int_{\Omega} \Phi_{Z,h} \mathop{\mathrm{d}\Omega} = 0$.
 This leaves us to consider \cref{eq:transient_compat_conds_disc_conc}.